TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

         $this->view->assign('offer', $offer);
     }

-Ususally the display of a single Object is called by a link in Forntend.
+Usually the display of a single Object is called by a link in Frontend.
 In our example extension it connects the list view by something like the following URL:

 ``http://localhost/index.php?id=123&amp;tx_sjroffers_pi1[offer]=3&amp;tx_sjroffers_pi1[action]=show&amp;tx_sjroffers_pi1[controller]=Offer``